Skillshare vs Udemy – Which is Better?

 • Classes typically have a great mix of practical and theory

-• Active community which can help to motivate and engage learners
+• An active community which can help to motivate and engage learners

 • Curated learning makes it easy to continue your learning journey without too much thought into where to go next